 Here are some of the best non-diamond engagement rings for you.

-Green is gaining prominence again and emeralds might be the most popular green gemstone, there are actually several stones that come in this sharp hue.
-Others found in green colors include garnet, peridot, tourmaline, jadeite and even sapphires but vary in rarity and price depending on the specific stone.
+Green is gaining prominence again and emeralds might be the most popular green gemstones.
+There are actually several stones that come in this sharp hue which includes garnet, peridot, tourmaline, jadeite, and even sapphires but they vary in rarity and price depending on the specific stone.
 A minimalistic yellow gold setting always looks great against an oval cut green tourmaline.

 With Yellow Gold Setting